SuperpoweredAI/superpowered-examples/projects/sms_assistant_sp_aws_twilio/README.md

 # Superpowered AI SMS Assistant built on AWS (infra) and Twilio (sms)

-_Superpowered AI is in a free research beta phase.
-Please join our Discord server for asking questions, giving feedback, talking about ideas, or just to say hey!: https://discord.com/invite/PD6qE85kch_
+_Please join our Discord server for asking questions, giving feedback, talking about ideas, or just to say hey!: https://discord.com/invite/PD6qE85kch_

 **In this demo, we will build an AI assistant with a dedicated phone number (issued via Twilio).**